Winter Roadmap

 Gray’s Creek

-Very nice trail just on the outskirts of Cornwall.
-Free parking and a number of trail options that take you in and out of natural forested areas.
+Gray’s Creek Conservation Area offers a beautiful trail just on the outskirts of Cornwall.
+There’s free parking and a number of trail options that take you in and out of natural forested areas.
 Most of the trail is wide, it is easy to traverse and offers a mix of terrain with minimal hills.
 It does not offer scenic vistas, but does provide a wonderful forest environment.
-Also connected to Cornwall bike path network and the adjacent Waterfront Trail that runs along the St. Lawrence River.
+Gray’s Creek also connects to the Cornwall bike path network and the adjacent Waterfront Trail that runs along the St. Lawrence River.

 Click here for more information on Gray’s Creek